Vuexec/Vuexec/README.md

 - 👋 Hi, I’m @Vuexec
-- 👀 I’m interested in ketamine
+- 👀 I’m interested in Aviation 🛫🛬
 - 🌱 I’m currently learning about nuclear physics
-- 💞️ I’m looking to collaborate on a bump
+- 💞️ I’m looking to collaborate on a Vue 3 project
-- 📫 How to reach me pickypickypickycantyouseesometimesyourwordsjusthypnotiseme@vuexec.com
+- 📫 How to reach me: aidan@vuexec.com

 <!---
 Vuexec/Vuexec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.